jadai008/send-mail/README.md

 - `MAILGUN_DOMAIN=<Your MailGun domain>`
 - `SENDGRID_APIKEY=<Your SendGrid Api key>`

-and run the above commands with out jvm arguments (`java -jar target/sendmail-0.0.1-SNAPSHOT.jar` or `./mvnw spring-boot:run`)
+and run the above commands without jvm arguments (`java -jar target/sendmail-0.0.1-SNAPSHOT.jar` or `./mvnw spring-boot:run`)

 ## Usage of the REST API
 For this I assume that your spring-boot application runs on `localhost` at port `8080` (default config).